drerichards/code-challenge/APP_README.md

 Time spent: Less than 2 Hours, Didn't use Create React App - I scaffolded from scratch.
-I wanted to have tests, a better UI (semantic-ui), be more fleshed out
+I wanted to have tests, a better UI (semantic-ui), be more fleshed out and finished
 The biggest feature is the inclusion of aysnc/await to handle the Zomato API Preformance Tracking: Currently doing with Zulip - using react-addons-perf and Travis CI 4.